boblablaw/vb_scraper/WARP.md

 ## Project Overview

 This is a web scraper for Division 1 Women's Volleyball programs.
-It collects roster data, player statistics, coach information, incoming transfers, and RPI rankings from NCAA D1 volleyball team websites, then aggregates them into CSV/TSV exports for analysis.
+It collects roster data, player statistics, coach information, incoming transfers, and RPI rankings from NCAA D1 volleyball team websites, then aggregates them into CSV exports for analysis.

+**Architecture:** The scraper follows a clean separation of concerns:
+- **Data Collection** (`run_scraper.py` + `scraper/`): Collects raw roster and stats data
+- **Analysis** (`create_team_pivot_csv.py`): Performs all analytical work (projections, transfers, coaches)

 ## Common Commands